 All fees are non-refundable

 The category of staff appointment a Candidate holds on the medical staff of a hospital does not matter as long as the individual has current privileges that permit him/her to perform core procedures in oral and maxillofacial surgery.

 All application documents should be uploaded on the Candidate’s profile.

 The ABOMS requires a photo for identification purposes to use on the day of your examination.
 All photos must be uploaded to the Candidate’s profile.
 The photo will be added to the Candidate’s badge which will be worn during the examination.

-The OCE is administered at a testing facility in Dallas, Texas.
+The OCE is administered at a testing facility in Raleigh, North Carolina.

 You will be assigned a date and session.
 Each day has AM and PM sessions.
 All Candidates are required to arrive to Dallas the night before their examination.

-All Candidates must check into the Melrose Warwick hotel the day before their examination.
+All Candidates must check into the Hilton Raleigh North Hills hotel the day before their examination.
 Candidates are responsible for travel and room fees.